 The manufacturer of the boat's engine(s) will provide a separate maintenance procedure.
 See the Engine Operator's Manual for specific information on maintenance procedures.

 FUEL SYSTEM

-!
 WARNING Fire/Explosion Hazard: Gasoline is extremely flammable and highly explosive under certain conditions.

 Be sure to check the fuel hoses and connectors for leaking and deterioration before fueling and on a monthly basis.
-Fuel system repairs should only be performed by a marine technician certified in fuel systems.